John Becker (basketball): 2020–21

 The Catamounts only played a conference schedule due to COVID-19, finishing with at 10–4 regular season record and a share of the America East regular season title for the filth year in a row.
 Becker also coached the America East Player of the Year for the fifth season in a row as Ryan Davis was named the conference's top performer.
 As the two seed in the 2021 America East tournament, the Catamounts secured a bye to the semifinals, where they were upset by fourth-seeded Hartford 71–65.

 2021–22

 Becker guided the Catamounts to a 28–6 overall mark, the second-most wins in school history, which included a 17–1 America East record as Vermont won both the regular season and tournament titles.
 Once again, Becker coached America East Player of the Year Ryan Davis while earning his record sixth America East Coach of the Year honor.
 In the first round of the 2022 NCAA tournament, Vermont lost to Arkansas 75–71.

-Scandal

-On February 18, 2022, hundreds of students at the University of Vermont protested, some calling for Becker's firing because his role in covering up a rape allegation against a star player of his.
-The controversy came up when Becker was identified as a potential candidate for the opening as the new UMass head coach job.
+2022–23

+With a 23–11 overall record, which included a 74–64 win versus Bryant on January 5, 2023 to become Vermont's all-time leader in career wins, passing Tom Brennan.
+Vermont earned both conference regular season title and tournament titles for the fourth time under Becker, en route to its second-straight appearance in the NCAA tournament.
+Becker also coached the conference's Player of the Year, Finn Sullivan, making it seven-straight years a Catamount earned the league's top honor.
+As a 15-seed, Vermont faced off against Marquette, falling 78–61.

+2023–24

+Notching a 28–7 mark, the Catamounts earned their third-straight conference tournament crown, defeating UMass Lowell, marking the second three-peat in program history.
+Becker earned his 300th career win at Vermont in a 70–54 win over New Hampshire.
+As a 13-seed in the 2024 NCAA Tournament, the Catamounts faced off against Duke, losing 64–47.

+Controversies

+In October 2020, a former University of Vermont swimmer came forward and revealed she was raped by a member of the Vermont men's basketball team, alleging the school had mishandled the Title IX investigation and dissuaded her from making a 'formal' complaint, which would have meant the player would have to sit out games.
+As a result of widespread protests on campus against the university's handling of sexual assault cases, students called for the firing of Becker and other athletic department officials for their role in mishandling the case.

+In 2022, a civil lawsuit was filed against the University of Vermont over the alleged cover-up of the rape case, revealing that former player Anthony Lamb was named as the alleged assailant.